erwanminguillon/secure-serverless-incident-portal/README.md

 The project is intentionally designed around practical security and cloud engineering concerns: hashed tracking tokens, admin session cookies, Azure Functions, Azure SQL, CORS, deployment packaging, operational scripts, and a frontend that separates public workflows from internal SOC-style workflows.

+I suggest having a look at the docs/images folders as it contains pictures of the Azure portal and the frontend itself.

 ---

 ## Why this project exists